Microsoft Privacy Protection Review 2025: What’s the Point?

 PPTP is fast but doesn’t provide high levels of security.
 Since it’s insecure, it’s only recommended for advanced VPN users that know what they’re doing.

-The Windows VPN client is available in Windows 10 and Windows 11.
 Note that this feature isn’t available in Windows 11 SE, which is a version of Windows 11 designed for students using school-provided laptops.

 Need a VPN for school or college?
 Check out our guide on the best VPNs for school and college to see recommendations and tips.

-There’s no dedicated customer support team for the Windows VPN client, but you can check out the official Microsoft guide to connect to a VPN in Windows.
+For guidance on the Windows VPN client, you can check out the official Microsoft guide to connect to a VPN in Windows.
 You can also review the Windows VPN technical guide to see how Windows works with VPNs.

 For other Windows security features, check out our guides on the Windows Defender antivirus and the Windows Security app.